-The following paragraphs provide information as of the date of this proxy statement about each nominee for director.
-The information presented includes information each nominee has given us about the nominee's age, positions held, principal occupation and business experience for at least the past five years, and directorships of publicly-held companies for the past five years.
-We also describe the specific qualifications of each of our nominees that contribute to the board's effectiveness as a whole.
-We believe that all of our nominees possess integrity, honesty, sound judgment, high ethical standards and a commitment of service to
+The following paragraphs provide information as of the date of this proxy statement about our nominee for director.
+The information presented includes information the nominee has given us about his age, positions held, principal occupation and business experience for at least the past five years, and directorships of publicly-held companies for the past five years.
+We also describe the specific qualifications of our nominee that contribute to the board's effectiveness as a whole.
+We believe that our nominee possesses integrity, honesty, sound judgment, high ethical standards and a commitment of service to us.

-The names of the nominees for Class I directors and certain biographical information about them as of the date of this proxy statement are set forth below:
+The name of the nominee for Class II director and certain biographical information about him as of the date of this proxy statement are set forth below:

-Name Age Position and Offices Held with the Company Director Since
+Name Age Position and Offices Held with the Company Director Since Randall S. Livingston(1) 63 Director 2008

-Scott N. Flanders(1) 59 Director 2008

-Michael D. Goldberg(2) 58 Director 1999

-- (1) Mr. Flanders serves as the chairperson of the compensation committee of our board of directors, as a member of the nominating and corporate governance committee and as a member of the equity incentive committee of our board of directors. - (2) Mr. Goldberg serves as a member of the audit committee of our board of directors and as our lead independent director.
+(1) Mr. Livingston serves as chairperson of the audit committee of our board of directors and as a member of the nominating and corporate governance committee and strategy committee of our board of directors.